farhannaza/IP-Protection/README.md

 ### 📁 Create Folder

-Inside the VS Code terminal, you can create and navigate folders using the following commands:
+Inside the VS Code terminal, use the following commands to manage folders:

 ```bash
 cd folderName       # Navigate into a folder